matteosdamanias/Damanias-Data6-Website/README.md

 Thus far, I've truly enjoyed Berkeley as a prospective **Civil Engineering major** for the *class of '27*, and am grateful to say that nearly everyone I've met has been a joy to talk to.
 If you want to talk about anything, feel free to reach out on snap to *m4tteos*

+Now for a photo drop. . .

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IzgpxPG-h0M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
-Here's a video of my rabbit, Powder, from when I was in highschool.
+*Here's a video of my rabbit, Powder, from when I was in highschool*